Publications and publication types

 Delete a publication

-To delete a publication, clear the value from the publication ID field on the Properties page.
+To delete a publication, clear the value from the Publication ID field in the Document info & metadata panel.

 This also deletes all the versions associated with the publication.